Lab 10: Character Display

 Character Memory

+We will use a read/write memory for this function called the character memory.
 The character memory will have two ports: one port for writing characters into the memory and another port for reading the character memory for the display.
-The first write port will be used occasionally to update the character display and the second read port will be used constantly to feed the VGA display with the appropriate display data.
+The write port will be used occasionally to update the character display and the read port will be used constantly to feed the VGA display with the appropriate display data.
 Both the read and write ports are synchronous and will operate on the rising edge of the clock signal.

 How many bits are stored in the character memory?